kevin2-cyber/El-Apunte/README.md

 # El-Apunte
-A simple notes app on Android with Firebase Authentication and Room for local storage.
+A simple notes app on Android with Authentication and Room for local storage.